ViennaRSS/vienna-rss/README.md

 Compatibility
 -------------

 Version 3.9 of Vienna will require a minimum of macOS 10.13 (High Sierra).

-Vienna 3.8.x require a minimum of macOS 10.12 (Sierra).
+Vienna 3.8.x requires a minimum of macOS 10.12 (Sierra).
 Vienna 3.6.x and 3.7.x require a minimum of OS X 10.11 (El Capitan).
 Vienna 3.2.x to 3.5.x require a minimum of OS X 10.9 (Mavericks).
 Vienna 3.1.x requires a minimum of OS X 10.8 (Mountain Lion).
 Vienna 3.0.x requires a minimum of OS X 10.6 (Snow Leopard).

 Installing